jenschlot/IBM-Bluemix-DevOps-Documentation/docs/glossary/index.md

 A software development methodology that focuses on collaboration and quality to produce complete product increments at regular intervals, called iterations or sprints.

+<a name="alias"></a>
+**alias**
+A unique, publicly visible short user name used in Git repository paths, Track & Plan, and desktop and command line clients.
+An alias was formerly called a Jazz ID.

 <a name="app"></a>
 **app**
 A web or mobile device application.